Omata Interview - October 2005

-HW: Actually, I try not to have any preconceived notions about what I’m going to photograph when I go out and photograph.
-The reason I try to deal with it this way is because if I go out with a preconceived notion about what my photographs are going to be; I normally find that I‘m unable to achieve those preconceived notions.
+HW: Actually, I try not to have any preconceived notions about what I’m going to photograph when I go out and shoot.
+The reason I try to deal with it this way is because, if I go out with a preconceived notion about what my photographs are going to be, I normally find that I‘m unable to achieve those preconceived notions.
 On the other hand, if I go out with no agenda in mind, I just naturally seem to come across many more photographic opportunities and possibilities.
 When I go out to photograph, I normally go to a specific location, and that location might be as close as my studio, or it could be as far away as the opposite ends of the country.
 During this particular trip, because I’m going back for an opening of an exhibition in Santa Fe, NM, I’m going to be driving through the Southwest.
 I always like to take opportunities to photograph along the way, when I travel.
 So, I normally take extra time both getting there, and getting back, in order to make new photographs.
 As for preconceived notions or an idea of how I’m going to organize what it is I’m going to shoot, I simply don’t do that.

 CO: What about after the fact when you come back and start reviewing your work; do you then start looking at organization or possibly a new theme that you created out of your shots or adding to an old work?